meetsandeepan/RO.SMRT/input/pagecontent/volume-1.md

 <a name="required-groupings"> </a>

-## XX.3 ToDo Required Actor Groupings
+## XX.3 SMRT Required Actor Groupings

 *Describe any requirements for actors in this profile to be grouped with other actors.*